florianv/swap/README.md

 $rate = $swap->historical('EUR/USD', (new \DateTime())->modify('-15 days'));
 ```

-> We recommend to use the [services that support our project](#sponsors), providing a free plan up to 1,000 requests per day.
+> We recommend to use the [services that support our project](#sponsors), providing a free plan up to 100 requests per month.

 ## Documentation